northbright/genandroidmk/README.md

 * Arguments:

   * `<input APK file>`

     abs path of APK and `Android.mk` will be outputed in the same folder
   * `<app name>`

     It will be used to set `LOCAL_MODULE` in `Android.mk`
     if it's not set, `LOCAL_MODULE` will be set to the APK name(without ".apk") by default.
   * `<default arch>`

     Specify a default architecture.
+    When a default architecture is specified, it will not require users to choose the CPU architecure that's useful for CI / CD integration.

 * Choose CPU Arch of native libraries:
 If the APK contains multi-arch native libraries,